NVision NV9000 Protocol implementation notes

 The NV9000 protocol has two modes of operation:

-• Physical Ports: Control is by port number, which directly corresponds to physical connectors on each router
+• Physical Ports: Control is by port number, which directly corresponds to physical connectors on each router.

 • Device ID: NV9000 maintains a database which exposes numeric Device IDs, and hides the underlying mapping to ports.

 Because Device IDs are not necessarily sequential, they’re a poor fit for RouteMaster and Helm’s matrix-based control model, so we strongly recommend that Port-based control (the default) is used.
 In Helm, setting the UsePhysicalPorts router property to false switches to using Device IDs.
-In this mode it’s possible to create a mapping file which assigns specific IDs to Routemaster’s matrix-based numbering.
+In this mode it’s possible to create a mapping file which assigns specific IDs to RouteMaster’s matrix-based numbering.

 When using NV9000 as a client protocol with RouteMaster, both Device ID and Port modes can be used.
 In this case, Device IDs map directly to port numbers.